 Portuguese president to arrive in Goa on Sat on 2-day visit

-Portugal President Marcelo Rebelo de Souza will arrive in Goa on Saturday on a two-day visit
+Portugal President Marcelo Rebelo de Sousa will arrive in Goa on Saturday on a two-day visit

 during which an MoU on water management and sewerage will be signed, officials said here.